aragon/aragon-wiki/docs/tutorials/Aragon_User_Guide.md

 If you are using Aragon on testnet, you can also request test tokens from the Settings page.
 These tokens will be deposited into your organization’s Finance app.

-**If you want to send tokens to your organization, be sure to send them to the organization’s Finance app address.**
+**Do not send non-ETH tokens to the organization's Finance app address.
+If you want to send non-ETH tokens to your organization, you must use the Deposit feature under "New Transfer" in the Finance app.**

 [![](images/user_guide/06/101_appssettings1.png)](images/user_guide/06/101_appssettings1.png)